 You’re in your last trimester, have lost sight of your toes, and simple tasks such as putting on your shoes have become a whole new challenge.
 The last thing you need is sciatica.
-While sciatica during pregnancy may not affect every woman, sciatic-like symptoms can be quite common throughout pregnancy, especially in the last trimester.
+While sciatica during pregnancy may not affect every woman, sciatica-like symptoms can be quite common throughout pregnancy, especially in the last trimester.
 Sciatica presents itself as pain affecting the lower back, hip and outer leg area.
 It is most commonly caused by a compression of the sciatic nerve in the lower spinal area.
 This can be from degeneration or pressure on the nerve, or a slipped or injured disc.
 While these injuries aren’t common during pregnancy, pre-existing conditions can cause the sciatic nerve to become inflamed and therefore cause pain and discomfort for an expecting mother.

 Pregnant women are not more at risk of sciatica, but there are certain factors during pregnancy that may make the condition slightly worse than normal.
 Heavy lifting, bad posture and sitting for extended periods can cause pressure on the sciatic nerve, leading to swelling and inflammation in that area.
 While pregnant, the baby’s weight and position can also put extra pressure on the sciatic area, making it very uncomfortable for a heavily pregnant mom.

 During pregnancy, a woman’s body releases a hormone called relaxin.
-This hormone is responsible for ‘relaxing’ the muscles and ligaments in the pelvic area in preparation for labour.
+This hormone is responsible for ‘relaxing’ the muscles and ligaments in the pelvic area in preparation of labour.
 Sometimes, this hormone can cause too much ‘relaxing’ and create lower back pain.
 This also adds pressure and discomfort to the sciatic nerve.
 Many women experience Pelvic Girdle Pain (PGP) during pregnancy.
 PGP has very similar symptoms to sciatica.
 However, this is usually caused by pregnancy-related conditions and doesn’t have anything to do with a damaged sciatic nerve.

 The symptoms of sciatica vary slightly, but there are usually common symptoms that appear.
-The symptoms can include:

 Being pregnant, there aren’t many medical procedures or drugs that one can take.
 Therefore it is really handy to have some stretches, exercises and remedies at your disposal to practice in the comfort of your own home.
 While hard-core exercise isn’t recommended during pregnancy, certain stretches and light exercise can go a long way in soothing some pains and aches, and even fixing certain ailments.